jonathanvisser/certus-presentations/massey/massey-most-proposal.md

 # Next Steps

-Consider and arrange Planning and Design initiation.
+Consider, and arrange Planning and Design initiation.